jessstrap/sketchbook/peerstream/braindump.md

     node x folds these two pending commands into when node y stops needing you as a parent start parenting node a and discards the intermediate data.

-Other algorithms for tree optimization (such as netographic proxcimity) should be able to be plugged in and use the underlying command/control/telemetry/transformations.
+Other algorithms for tree optimization (such as netographic proxcimity) should be able to be plugged in and use the underlying command/control/telemetry/transformations. figuring out how to change the tree for more netographic idealness while still rewarding reliability is an open question.

+Each node keeps a buffer 4 latencies long.
+If a parent is more than 2 latencies behind a partner the partner starts streaming. (prefer waiting on the parent to streaming from buddy.)
+If parent skips a frame (due to switching up the tree to earlier parents) the node should immediately request that frame from buddy.
+The buddy should have the frame in buffer or be about to get it from parent.